HOPE STARTS HERE STORIES

 “We will let them stay,” Mama announced.

-“Thank you — you won’t be sorry,” Latika said, grinning widely.
+“Thank you — you won’t be sorry,” the teacher said, grinning widely.
 “We promise to take good care of Ashanti and Monte.”
-Hurriedly the parents departed.
-The children are now safe from abuse and Ashanti is still loving school.
+Hurriedly, the parents departed.
+The children are now protected from abuse, and Ashanti still loves school.